HyungNLee/galactic-age-calculator/README.md

 ## Setup/Installation Requirements

   - Clone this repository from https://github.com/HyungNLee/galactic-age-calculator.git
   - Navigate to the "galactic-age-calculator" folder in your terminal.
-Type "npm i" to configure install necessary plugins.
+Type "npm i" to install necessary plugins.
   - Type in "npm run start" to start the app in your Chrome browswer.

 ## Known Bugs